harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 No, the input set can only be created in the same repo and branch where the pipeline exist.

-### What this error means "Not found previous successful rollback data, hence skipping rollback" after the executon failure?
+### What this error means "Not found previous successful rollback data, hence skipping rollback" after the execution failure?
-This error means execution can't able to rollback to the preious version becuse there's no successful deployment is there for the pipeline.
+This error means execution can't able to rollback to the previous version because there's no successful deployment is there for the pipeline.

 ### Can we get details what branch did trigger the pipeline and who did it; the time the pipeline failed or terminated,  while using Microsoft Teams Notification